 One of the most ednearing descriptions of science is that of E. O. Wilson:

 “Science, to puts its warrant as concisely as possible, is the organized, systematic enterprise that gathers knowledge about the world and condenses the knowledge into testable laws and principles.
 The diagnostic features of science that distinguish it from pseudoscience are first, repeatability: The same phenomenon is sought again, preferable by independent investigation, and the interpretation given to it is confirmed or discarded by means of novel analysis and experimentation.
 Second, economy: Scientists attempt to abstract the information into the form that is both simplest and aesthetically most pleasing - the combination called elegance - while yielding the largest amount of information with the least amount of effort.
 Third mensuration: If something can be properly measured, using universally accepted scales, generalizations about it are rendered unambiguous.
-Fourth, heuristics: The best science stimulates further discovery.
-Fifth and finally, consilience: The explanations of different phenomena most likely to survive are those that can be connected and proved consistent with one another.”
+Fourth, heuristics: The best science stimulates further discovery.”

 A hypothesis has assumptions which must then be backed up by evidence if the idea is to take ground.
 Clearly, the fewer such assumptions are, the better.
 In general this has led to a principal in science that the theory with fewest assumption and fewest complicated side-effects is probably a better theory than others.
 This is commonly called 'Occam's Razor':